top of page

 Meet Trinity!

-TRINITY CRAVENS (she/her/they/them) is the daughter of Tinker and Katrina Cravens.
-They were born in Evansville, a smallish large town in Southern Indiana where she grew up with her mother’s illustrations covering every wall in the house and her father waking up the neighborhood with 70s rock, building classic cars in the driveway.
-Growing up, Trinity was always encouraged to use their imagination to the fullest, and participated in every community show that was available to them and even won “Best Big Fish Story” in kindergarten (where she told a thrilling story about a young girl saving a dolphin from the jaws of a giant shark)!
+TRINITY CRAVENS (they/them/theirs) is the daughter of Tinker and Katrina Cravens.
+They were born in Evansville, a smallish large town in Southern Indiana where their mother’s illustrations covered every wall in the house and their father woke up the neighborhood with 70s rock while building classic cars in the driveway.
+Growing up, Trinity was always encouraged to use their imagination to the fullest, and participated in every community show they could find; even winning “Best Big Fish Story” in kindergarten (where they told a thrilling story about a young girl saving a dolphin from the jaws of a giant shark)!

-Throughout her adolescence, Trinity found inspiring mentors in The Arts wherever she went.
-From competitive dance instructors who taught her the power of personality and storytelling through movement to an Italian guitar master who taught her the restorative power of music, these wonderful mentors gave her a language that transcended speech.
-Trinity was incredibly lucky to be welcomed with open arms by so many incredible artists, and they sponged up every morsel they could.
-After dancing competitively for many years, at 14 yrs old, Trinity began teaching and choreographing at D’alto Performing Arts Studio and Achieve Academy of Dance to help pay for dance, acting, acro, and voice lessons.
-She immersed herself into a chosen family that encouraged her individuality, gave her direction, and strengthened her skills on top of it all.
+Throughout their adolescence, Trinity found inspiring mentors in The Arts wherever they went.
+From competitive dance instructors who taught the power of personality in movement to an Italian guitar master who taught the restorative power of music, these wonderful mentors gave Trinity a language that transcended speech.
+At 14 yrs old, Trinity began teaching and choreographing at D’alto Performing Arts Studio and Achieve Academy of Dance to help pay for their training.
+In doing so, they immersed themselves in a chosen family that encouraged individuality, gave direction, and gave young Trinity the experience of what it meant to combine community with the pursuit of excellence.

 bottom of page